Save up to 25%… Shop Our Birthday Sale Now!

 4 - Poison Fire Coral: The Deadly Red Mushroom

-The Poison Fire Coral mushroom is one of the deadiest in the world.
+The poison fire coral mushroom is one of the deadliest in the world.
 Its toxins can even be absorbed through the skin.

-The Poison Fire Coral, known scientifically as Podostroma cornu-damae, is one of the most deadly poisonous mushrooms in the world.
-In fact, it’s the only toxic mushroom known to researchers whose toxins can be absorbed by the skin and cause inflammation and dermititis.
+The poison fire coral, known scientifically as Podostroma cornu-damae, is one of the deadliest poisonous red mushrooms in the world.
+In fact, it’s the only toxic mushroom known to researchers whose toxins can be absorbed by the skin and cause inflammation and dermatitis.

 If this red mushroom is ingested, it can cause cardiac arrest and, in severe cases, even death.